erens-basement/Studio-Trigger-Streams/README.md

 Tools: Wacom Cintiq 16 Tablet/Photoshop CC 2014<br>
 Finished artwork: [.JPG Link](https://www.patreon.com/posts/reward-5th-live-27237214) | [.PSD Link](https://www.patreon.com/join/TRIGGER/reward-5th-live-27237493) (patron access)<br>
 Notes:

+Part 2:
+* Sushio-san and Tanaka-san was mentor especially for Kill la Kill and Anohana.
+Sushio worked as an in-between animator for DitF and he got to meet Tanaka-san.
+(00:03:00)
+* He wants to first become a chief animator, he wants to become staff and fill in spots, and experience various aspects (00:06:00)
+* Most memorable work?
+He recently became a key animator form Promare, and he was able to work with Sushio.
+That's why it was so memorable, and more pressure.
+(0:09:00)
+* H: The more we use CGI in a show, the more cost effective it becomes.
+If it's only for 12 episodes, traditional animation is cheaper.
+For > 12 episodes or more seasons, CGI is cheaper.
+The more you use it the cheaper it becomes.
+00:13:00)
+* He grew up with Yuusha series and Digimon.
+Hiromi grew up with Ghibli, Disney, Doraemon.

 ### 6. [Live Drawing 6 - Akira Amemiya drawing a Mecha Shikishi for AX](https://www.twitch.tv/videos/445297992?t=01h03m30s)
 Date: Jun 28, 2019<br>